jateen-kavita/zomato-dynamic-pricing-transparency-prd/README.md

 This **Product Requirements Document (PRD)** focuses on improving **pricing transparency** in Zomato’s food delivery experience.
 It identifies key user trust issues caused by **dynamic delivery fee fluctuations**, defines clear product requirements, and proposes a transparency-driven solution to improve **user confidence, conversion, and retention** across Tier 1 and Tier 2 Indian cities.

-The document is written from a **Business Analyst / Product perspective**, balancing business goals, user experience, and system feasibility.

 ---

 ## 📖 How to Use This Repository